 #9 Tripler Army Medical Center

 Tripler Army Medical Center is the largest military hospital in the Pacific region, located in Honolulu on the island of Oahu.
-It provides comprehensive medical care and services to military personnel, veterans, and their families.

 #10 Wheeler Army Airfield

+Wheeler Army Airfield is an Army airfield located in central Oahu, near Schofield Barracks.
 The airfield also holds historical significance due to its role during World War II, particularly during the attack on Pearl Harbor on December 7, 1941, which led to the U.S. entering the war.
-The ongoing legacy of World War II is evident in the preserved structures and memorials in Hawaii.

 Military Branches in Hawaii

 Hawaii is one of the few states with a military presence from every branch of the military.
 The Army, Navy, Air Force, Marines, and Coast Guard all have bases in Hawaii, each contributing to the state’s rich military history and heritage.
+The Army Pacific Command is headquartered in Hawaii, with Schofield Barracks being the largest Army post in the state.

+The Navy’s Pearl Harbor Naval Station is a historic and iconic installation, while the Air Force’s Hickam Air Force Base is a major hub for military operations.
 The Marines have a significant presence in Hawaii, with the Marine Corps Base Hawaii located in Kaneohe Bay.
 The Coast Guard also has a large presence in Hawaii, providing unique services to the islands.

 Economic Impact of Military Bases

 The economic influence of military bases in Hawaii cannot be overstated.
 As one of the largest contributors to the state’s economy, the military presence generates nearly $15 billion annually, supporting approximately 102,000 jobs for local residents.
-This robust economic activity stems from the daily operations of military installations in Hawaii, which require a wide range of goods and services—from construction and maintenance to retail and hospitality.
+This robust economic activity stems from the daily operations of military installations in Hawaii, which require a wide range of goods and services, from construction and maintenance to retail and hospitality.

 Military personnel and their families living on or near these bases contribute significantly to Hawaii’s tax revenue through their income and everyday purchases.
 Additionally, the federal funding allocated to support military operations, infrastructure projects, and community initiatives further bolsters the state’s financial health.
 The ripple effect of this spending is felt throughout local communities, where many businesses rely on the steady demand created by military members and their families.